LGOG/Fast_scan.py/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-first:
+First:
 chmod +x Fast_scan.py

-how to use:
+How to use:
 python3 Fast_scan.py

-put the IP you want to scan and let it run :)
+Put the IP you want to scan and let it run :)

 If it will find any webserver just say yes or no for gobuster